-Every Polling Place will receive a White Vote Center Set-up Binder.
+Every Vote Center will receive a White Vote Center Set-up Binder.
 This binder will be included in the Burgundy Supply Bag.
-This binder will include a layout of how the Vote Center must be setup.
+This binder will include a layout on how the Vote Center must be setup.

 Setting Up the Election Information Stand